broadinstitute/adapt/README.md

 * `--predict-activity-thres THRES_C THRES_R`: Thresholds for determining whether a guide-target pair is active and highly active.
 THRES_C is a decision threshold on the output of the classifier (in \[0,1\]); predictions above this threshold are decided to be active.
 Higher values have higher precision and less recall.
-THRES_R is a decision threshold on the output of tHE REgression model (at least 0); predictions above this threshold are decided to be highly active.
+THRES_R is a decision threshold on the output of the regression model (at least 0); predictions above this threshold are decided to be highly active.
 Higher values limit the number of pairs determined to be highly active.
 To count as detecting a target, a guide must be classified as active and determined to be highly active against the target.
 (Default: use the default thresholds included with the model.)